St Margarets, London: History

 The place hosted, in the south-east, remnants of the site of an encampment of the barons and their men in 1261.
 This refers to a minor civil war of the last three weeks of June or so - a power struggle between the crown (ministry of Henry III of England) and the aristocracy, a few uprisings later cemented into constitutional change led by de Montford.
 The net result of the uprisings was a settled parliamentary system enabling limits to the monarch's powers to tax and departure from such edicts as the Provisions of Oxford and Westminster.

 Saint Margarets takes its name from the former Saint Margaret's House, the second guise of which stood from 1827 to 1853.
 It was the country house of Archibald Kennedy, 1st Marquess of Ailsa (12th Earl of Cassilis), and for a few final decades became the home of the Earl of Kilmorey.
 Their names can be found in such streets as Kilmorey Gardens and Ailsa Road.

 Victorian and Edwardian houses dominate the housing stock.
 In 1854 the St Margaret's Estate was laid out for building family houses, becoming one of the first garden suburbs.

 Today's developed suburb dates from the arrival of the railway.
 The new railway station was preliminarily "Ailsa Crossing" as it passed through the estate, but it became "St Margarets" before opening.

 A memorial was unveiled in April 2017 to the 6000 Belgian refugees many of the adults of whom lived and worked locally during the First World War.
 It is on the west bank of the Thames at Warren Gardens, next to the site of the Pelabon Munitions Works.

+Governance

+St Margarets is part of the Twickenham constituency for elections to the House of Commons of the United Kingdom.

+St Margarets is part of the St Margarets and North Twickenham ward for elections to Richmond upon Thames London Borough Council.